- What costs are charged to Operators to start using the Termination on the TIM mobile network service?

 - a “one-off” fee for configuring the interconnection;

-- fees and rental for access interfaces (ports) to switching nodes in the TIM mobile network (based on the traffic volumes that it intends to terminate, each Operator estimates the number of flows/ports, agreeing a specific equipment plan with TIM).
+- duties and fees relating to the access interfaces (ports) to the TIM mobile network switching nodes through the interconnection points (based on the volume of traffic it intends to terminate, the operator estimates the number of flows/ports required, working with TIM to agree a specific plant design).

 - in the event of voice calls routed without placing a Routing Number before them (provided for by the “Direct routing” technical solution), the cost for each call is that of the Triggering service.